monesa-git/Machine-Learning/README.md

 I have uploaded my paper on the study of Supervised Learning, Unsupervised Learing, Artificial Neural Network and Natural Language Processing.

 Since I did this course from Jan 2020 to May 2020, we decided on work on a project based on the corona dataset.
-Our Project was a brief analysis of the COVID-19 spread in the United States using Machine Learning algorithms.
+Our Project was to briefly analysis the COVID-19 spread in the United States using Machine Learning algorithms.
+Please have a look at the dataset file and the presentation for more details.
 My team's presentation about the project and the paper we have written on it and the python files I have uploaded in this respository.